xiaogit00/covalent-docs/content/en/docs/networks/shiden.md

 ### Shiden token

-The Shiden token `SDN` is the native token of the Astar Shiden network.
+The Shiden token `SDN` is the native token of the Shiden Network.
 This is similar to Ether in Ethereum.
-To interact with the Astar Shiden network, `SDN` tokens are required to pay gas fees.
+To interact with the Shiden Network, `SDN` tokens are required to pay gas fees.
 The Covalent API response returns `gas_*` fields in fiat units.